Jill is a former Master Gardener and Naturalist who enjoys cooking, abstract painting and stewardship.

-Fertilize Every Two Weeks
+4. Fertilize Every Two Weeks

 Applying a high phosphorus fertilizer to poinsettias every two weeks will keep the plants healthy, even if you've had them for a while.

-Buy Young Poinsettia Plants
+5. Buy Young Poinsettia Plants

 Young poinsettias have small bracts with undeveloped flowers at their centers.
 With care, they will put on a beautiful show throughout the holidays as they grow.

-In order to reach maturity, the young plants need lots of bright, filtered light; fertilizer every other week; and moist, well-drained soil.
+To reach maturity, the young plants need lots of bright, filtered light; fertilizer every other week; and moist, well-drained soil.

 If you re-pot, using regular potting soil is fine.